DFE-Digital/res-design-history/app/posts/2020-09-12-New-updated.md

 However, one of the needs we identified through testing ‘Get help with remote education’ was that, even if users were notified by email that a particular page or piece of guidance had been updated, it would be useful to be shown exactly what had been changed or updated when they visited the ‘Get help…’ site.

-This needed to be address on the initial landing page, and on the content page(s) where the changes had been made.
+This needed to be addressed on the initial landing page, and on the content page(s) where the changes had been made.

 For the landing page we added 'updated' meta data to each card, with an additional blue tag to highlight the most recently updated content.
-For these tags we used the standard gov.uk blue, to avoid any unintended emotional response in users had we chosen, for example, red, also bearing in mind the fact that colour alone shouldn't be used to convey information, for accessibility reasons:
+For these tags we used the standard gov.uk blue, to avoid any unintended emotional response in users had we chosen, for example, red.
+We also had to be careful not to use colour alone to convey information, as this has accessibility implications:

 ![Screenshot of site homepage showing added dates to show when content was updated](/images/new-updated/new-updated-v4.png)